A month has gone by since the last earnings report for Red Robin (RRGB). Shares have lost about 4.8% in that time frame, underperforming the S&P 500.

-As of Dec 30, 2018, Red Robin had outstanding borrowings under its credit facility of $192.5 million in addition to amounts issued under letters of credit of $7.8 million.
+As of Oct 6, 2019, Red Robin had outstanding borrowings under its credit facility of $188 million, in addition to the amount issued under letters of credit of $7.5 million.

 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates flatlined during the past month.
-The consensus estimate has shifted -17.98% due to these changes.
+In the past month, investors have witnessed a downward trend in estimates review.
+The consensus estimate has shifted -352.78% due to these changes.

-Currently, Red Robin has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.
+At this time, Red Robin has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Red Robin has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+It's no surprise Red Robin has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report